Why I Lead These Journeys

 These journeys are intentionally small and carefully paced.
 We linger.
 We return.
 We make room for silence as much as conversation.
 There are moments of learning, moments of wonder, and moments when no explanation is needed at all.

-All travel logistics are handled by licensed tour operators and local guides, so that what remains is the work of encounter: standing before what has endured, and allowing it to shape us—if only slightly.
+All travel logistics are handled by licensed tour operators and local guides, so that what remains is the work of story and encounter: standing before what has endured, and allowing it to shape us.